Beacon Street Diary

 All of our online resources will be available as usual.
 If you have questions for the staff, please send an email or leave a voicemail, and we'll get back to you when we return to the office on Tuesday.

-There is still plenty of time to register for this month's free lunchtime lecture.
-Let us know if you're coming so we can save you a seat.
+There's still plenty of time to register for this week's free lunchtime lecture.

 12:00 - 1:00 pm